 Although the Child Care Center has been established and run for years, and there have already been a lot of infrastructure, it will still need to construct or develop some more infrastructure.
-Currently, KAD is constructing a large building used as an office, a library and a health room as currently the learning building has been used as all these temporarily.
+Currently, KAD is renovating a large school building.
 For the time being, it remains the lack of classrooms for the children to learn, so this new building will be very useful for the area of early childhood education.
+In addition, the Child Care Center still lacks some most important infrastructure such as aplastic water tank, a water well, a concrete road, a concrete water tank, a water filter, etc. in the near future, we will seek the sources of funds to erect all types of infrastructure as above-said.